Timor-Leste entry requirements for Poland passport holders

 Proof of departure from Timor-Leste

-Immigration officers at Presidente Nicolau dos Santos Lobato International Airport in Dili routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready on your phone — they may not accept verbal promises.
+Immigration at Presidente Nicolau dos Santos Lobato International Airport in Dili will ask for a confirmed onward or return ticket.
+Have a printed copy or show it on your phone — they check this before stamping you in.

 Recommended